PagerTree/pt4-docusaurus/learn/devops/what-is-devops/what-is-devsecops.md

 * **Enhanced Collaboration:** [DevSecOps](https://pagertree.com/learn/devops/what-is-devops/top-25-devops-interview-questions#id-6.-what-roles-and-responsibilities-are-there-in-devops-teams) promotes better communication and teamwork between development, operations, and security teams.
 Everyone works together towards the same security and development goals, which makes the entire development and maintenance process smoother and more effective.
 * **Continuous Security:** Automated security testing and ongoing [monitoring](https://pagertree.com/blog/system-monitoring-7-best-apm-tools) ensure that security measures are always up-to-date.
 This constant testing helps keep the software resilient against new and evolving threats.
 * **Compliance and Governance:** With DevSecOps, compliance with regulatory requirements and internal security policies is built into the development process.
 Automated compliance checks and audits ensure that everything meets the necessary standards.
-* **Improved Trust and Reputation:** A strong commitment to security builds trust with customers, partners, and stakeholders.&#x20;
+* **Improved Trust and Reputation:** A strong commitment to security builds trust with customers, partners, and stakeholders.

 ## Why is DevSecOps Important?